Walter J. Cummings Jr.: Solicitor General service

 In 1946, Cummings joined the Chicago law firm now known as Sidley Austin as a partner.
 He remained at the firm until 1966, taking his only leave of absence to become Solicitor General of the United States after President Truman’s December 1, 1952 appointment.
 At age 36, Cummings was the youngest Solicitor general to serve in the position.
 His short Solicitor General service (from December 1952–March 1953) was during the transitional period between the presidencies of Harry S. Truman and Dwight D. Eisenhower.
 Cummings only appeared before the Supreme Court in matters concerning alleged violations of the civil rights of convicts in a Florida prison camp and a question concerning the constitutionality of the emergency strike section of the Taft-Hartley Act.

 Federal judicial service

 Cummings was nominated by President Lyndon B. Johnson on July 11, 1966, to the United States Court of Appeals for the Seventh Circuit, to a new seat authorized by 80 Stat.
 75. He was confirmed by the United States Senate on August 10, 1966, and received his commission on August 11, 1966.
 He served as Chief Judge and as a member of the Judicial Conference of the United States from 1981 to 1986.
 His service terminated on April 24, 1999, due to his death in Chicago.
-He was the last federal appeals court judge in active service to have been appointed by President Johnson.
+He was the last federal appeals court judge in active service to have been appointed to his position by President Johnson.